NLAFET/block_cimmino/doc/source/installation.rst

 .. code-block:: bash

+   # the C++ example called `example.cpp` and the
-   # the example.cpp file is in the example directory
+   # C example called `example.c` are in the examples directory
-   cd example
+   cd examples

+   # create a directory where to build your examples
    mkdir build_example
    cd build_example